CoolProgrammingUser/cramped/README.md

 # Cramped
-This is me, in a nutshell.
+This is me in a nutshell.